Sign up to receive our Cotswolds lifestyle journal and latest market analysis to your inbox

 Ebrington

 Situated just a few miles from Chipping Campden, this Cotswold village is stunning.
-Home to an array of quintessential Cotswold stone houses, the village has fabulous walks on its doorstep.
-The sensational Ebrington Arms is the place to dust off those snow boots and enjoy a well deserved tipple.
-Serving fantastic food to locals for over 300 years, you certainly won’t be the first nor last to enjoy the warmth, possibly the cosiest fireplace around!
+Home to quintessential Cotswold stone houses, the village has fabulous walks on its doorstep.
+The amazing Ebrington Arms is the place to dust off those snow boots and enjoy a well deserved tipple.
+Serving fantastic food to locals for over 300 years, you certainly won’t be the first nor last to enjoy the warmth of.possibly the cosiest fireplace around.

 Painswick

-Often referred to as the "Queen of The Cotswolds", Painswick is a historic wool town nestled in the famous Cotswold Hills surrounded by breathtaking Gloucestershire countryside.
-The town is steeped in history and its charm and character is apparent in the sensational honey coloured Cotswold stone buildings which line the streets.
-All of this town's charm and beauty is only multiplied after receiving a powdering of snow!
-A Fair Trade town, Painswick is home to a variety of small shops and galleries, pubs, restaurants and tea shops that you’ll want to stop off at.
-Offering real ales, open fire and a warm welcome we’d highly recommend the oak pub, we’d especially recommend making the journey on a sunday and diving into one of the best roasts you’ll find across the Cotswolds!
-The Painswick is the ideal boutique hotel weekend getaway and wouldn't be a bad place to be snowed in!
+Often referred to as the "Queen of The Cotswolds", Painswick is a historic wool town nestled in the famous Cotswold Hills surrounded by breathtaking Gloucestershire countryside and its charm is only multiplied after a powdering of snow.
+Painswick is home to a variety of small shops and galleries, pubs, restaurants and tea shops.
+Offering real ales, an open fire and a warm welcome we’d highly recommend the Oak Pub and The Painswick is the ideal boutique hotel getaway and wouldn't be a bad place to get snowed in.